Cypher-O/media_muse/CONTRIBUTING.md

 ## License

-By contributing to the Screenshot App, you agree that your contributions will be licensed under the MIT License.
+By contributing to the Media Muse App, you agree that your contributions will be licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact